Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Surrogate Index

-The comparability assumption allows us to identify the surrogate index in the experimental data with the surrogate index in the observational data.
-The potential outcome means in the application trial are identified with the observed data by replacing the unobserved $Y$ with the surrogate index:
+Comparability identifies the surrogate index in the experimental study with the surrogate index in the observational study.
+The potential outcome means in the application trial are then identified by replacing the unobserved $Y$ with the surrogate index: